aws-samples/prometheus-for-ecs/README.md

 source env.sh
 ```

-Create the ECS task and task execution roles and the relevenat IAM policies.
+Create the ECS task and task execution roles and the relevant IAM policies.
 ```
 source iam.sh
 ```